-Epitope steering, a technology the Company is pioneering, has the potential to positively impact various areas of medicine.
-In the field of immuno-oncology, it can be used to develop antibodies targeting specific cancer antigens, potentially enhancing the efficacy of treatments like checkpoint inhibitors and CAR-T therapies.
+Epitope steering, an innovative AI-based technology the Company is pioneering, has the potential to positively impact various areas of medicine.
+Foremost in immuno-oncology, this technology is instrumental in creating targeted antibodies against specific cancer antigens, potentially enhancing the efficacy of treatments like checkpoint inhibitors and CAR-T therapies.